Best Combination Lock

 Even though most options on the market are going to be quite versatile in the manner in which they can be used, you can’t assume that the model you go with will be ideal for your needs.
 This could come back to bite you in the behind.
 First and foremost, understand that there will be some combo locks that will be designed to stay indoors.

 Thankfully, as there are a ton of models that sport stainless steel and zinc alloy cores, most of them will be suitable for outdoor use (though some less than others).
 Even though these two metals listed are resistant to corrosion, it does not mean they are immune to it.
-Metal corrodes, and there is no ifs, ands or buts about it.
+Metal corrodes, and there are no ifs, ands or buts about it.

 Most manufacturers will indicate if their model is safe for outdoor use, though, so that is the good news.
 As for what you can use them for, this is where most will be very dynamic.
 Then again, their overall security will dictate how you want to use them.